Lexus RX: Powertrain

+Safety

+The 2023 RX was awarded "Top Safety Pick+" by IIHS.

 Sales

 The success of the Lexus RX has been particularly strong in the United States, where it has been the best-selling luxury SUV since its introduction.
 As one of the earliest luxury crossovers on the market, the RX has inspired similar competitors from rival marques.
 The Lexus RX is the top selling Lexus hybrid, with global sales of 335,000 units through March 2016, out of one million Lexus hybrids delivered since 2005.

 As of April 2015, Lexus had accumulated more than 2.1 million RX models worldwide.
 The Lexus RX 400h/RX 450h is the top selling Lexus hybrid, with global sales of 335,000 units through March 2016, out of one million Lexus hybrids sold worldwide.